The Patient Clinical report provides an overview of medications, allergies, and other clinical data for selected patient groups.

 - Filter Problem Lists: You can choose to filter the report to show only patients with the selected diagnosis codes or other items from your Problem List reference.
 If a patient does not have any information listed in their Problem List, they will be omitted from the report unless the Filter Problem Lists checkbox is unchecked.

 - Filter Medications: This filter allows you to view only patients who have the selected medication.
-By default, this will include active and inactive medications, though this can be changed.
+This only includes active meds, unless the "include inactive prescription" box next to the date selection is checked.
 If the checkbox next to Filter Medications is checked, patients without medications will be excluded from the report; uncheck this checkbox to include patients without any medications associated to their record.

 - Filter Allergies: This list allows you to filter the report to show only patients with the selected allergies.
 As with the other filters, if this item is checked, patients with no allergies will be omitted from the report.
 In order to include patients without allergies, the checkbox next to Filter Allergies must be unchecked.